 Office: (323) 265-8787

-Extended Opportunity Program & Services (EOPS):
+Extended Opportunity Program and Services (EOPS):

 Office: (323) 265-8769

 The mission of the Puente Project is to increase the number of educationally underserved students who enroll in four year colleges and universities, earn degrees, and return to the community as leaders and mentors to future generations.
-Puente is open to all interested students.